F-1 Curricular Practical Training (CPT)

 - A job offer letter that includes:

-- name of the employer,
+- name and complete location of the employer,

 - duties of the job,